aabhiyann/audio-classification-cnn/README.md

 This project is for **CSCI 6366: Neural Networks & Deep Learning** at The George Washington University.

+---

+## 🎯 **FINAL SUBMISSION NOTEBOOK**

+**📓 PRIMARY SUBMISSION:** `FINAL_project_submission.ipynb` (located in both the root directory and `notebooks/` folder)

+**This is our final, comprehensive submission notebook that consolidates all our work:**

+- ✅ Complete Exploratory Data Analysis (EDA)
+- ✅ Baseline CNN implementation and results
+- ✅ Full dataset CNN experiments with regularization
+- ✅ Transfer learning with YAMNet embeddings
+- ✅ Comprehensive metrics (Accuracy, Precision, Recall, F1-score) for all models on both validation and test sets
+- ✅ Complete visualizations, confusion matrices, and training curves
+- ✅ Detailed analysis, key findings, and conclusions

+**All other notebooks in the `notebooks/` folder are exploratory/experimental work.** We combined the best parts from those notebooks into the final submission notebook for a complete, cohesive presentation of our project.

+---

+## Project Overview

 We build deep learning models to classify animal sounds (**dog**, **cat**, **bird**) from short audio clips using:

 - Mel-spectrograms and 2D Convolutional Neural Networks (CNNs)